-The free, built-in solution: Time Machine
+The free, built-in solution

-Time Machine is built-in to every Mac, so you should utilize it as much as possible.
+Time Machine is built into every Mac, so you should utilize it as much as possible.
 All you need is to hook up an external hard drive, and Time Machine is good to go!
 Time Machine backs up everything on your main HDD, and you can retrieve specific files from folders, so you don't need to restore everything if you don't need to.
-It also has a local snapshot feature that deletes older backups when you run out of space, and save them for longer periods when you recover more space on your external.
+It also has a local snapshot feature that deletes older backups when you run out of space and save them for longer periods when you recover more space on your external.

 Backblaze is one of the most affordable cloud backup solutions on the market.
 It automatically selects what data to back up for you, though you can manually exclude folders you don't want to back up.
 There is also a special tool that tracks your Mac's location if it's lost or stolen, and you can order a USB flash drive with all of your backup data if you don't want to bog down your Internet connection when restoring.
 There is a free 15-day trial.